020-8203474 | info@verloskundigeinamsterdam.nl

 Prenatal screening

-During pregnancy, various tests are available to detect a congenital anomaly in the baby.
+During pregnancy, various tests are available to detect a congenital abnormality in the baby.
 These tests are called prenatal screening.
-Comprehensive information, videos, and a decision aid can be found at https://www.pns.nl/prenatal-and-newborn-screening/prenatal-screening.
+Comprehensive information, videos, and a decision aid can be found at this website.
 During the appointment with the midwife, we counsel about the different possible tests during pregnancy and provide an opportunity for you to ask questions.
 Prenatal testing is a choice and is not performed as a standard procedure.
 We are here to help you make an informed decision.

 Screening for chromosomal abnormalities – NIPT